Useful links about Zadar

-A rich undersea world awaits you between Zadar and the island of Uglijan.
-From Zadar marina, there are plenty of opportunities for swimming and snorkelling in the charming bay as you cruise around the unique islets, each with their own personality.
+A rich undersea world awaits you between Zadar and the Mediterranean island of Uglijan.
+From the Zadar marina, there are plenty of opportunities for swimming and snorkelling in the charming bay as you cruise around the unique Mediterranean islets, each with its own personality.

-This is the oldest inhabited City in Croatia.
-It sits on the Adriatic coast, in the northwest part of Ravni Kotari.
+This is the oldest inhabited city in Croatia.
+It sits on the Mediterranean Adriatic coast, in the northwest part of Ravni Kotari.
 This is the primary city in Zadar County in the Dalmatian region.
 In 2011, the population was 75,082.

 Humans in the region trace back as far as the late Stone Age.
 Numerous settlements date from as early as the Neolithic Age.
 The city itself began development back in the 9th-century BC as a settlement of the Illyrian tribe of Liburnians.